A cover letter is a chance to explain your specific interest in a company and why you'd be a strong fit.

 George Lee

-Refresh your cover writing skills with the Guided Project Create a Resume and Cover Letter with Google Docs on Coursera, which takes around two hours to complete.
+A cover letter is your chance to demonstrate your personality and highlight achievements that might not stand out on your resume.
+For a structured approach to writing a cover letter you're proud of, consider taking the Guided Project Create a Resume and Cover Letter with Google Docs on Coursera, which takes around two hours to complete.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.